zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/build-publish-app/build-publish-app.md

 1. After that, `Open a pull request` page will be presented.
 In a real scenario, you need to select someone from the SRE/Platform team to review your code, add linked issues, etc. Make sure you are selecting to merge the code to `master` branch from ( <- ) `ocir-onboard` one.
 Click on Create pull request to confirm the operation.

 1. Someone that you (or your project) assigned should review the code.
-Once approved (someone need to click on `Merge pull request`), it will trigger an automated pipeline that will run the ORM job to provision the OCI Registry repository.
-After finishing the workflow, the `oci-cloud-native-mushop` repo should be visible in the OCI console.
+Once approved (someone need to click on `Merge pull request`), if you are using GitHub Actions (Lab 1b) it will trigger an automated pipeline that will run the ORM job to provision the OCI Registry repository.
+Otherwise (Lab 1a), you need to go to ORM and apply these changes to your Stack.
+After that, the `oci-cloud-native-mushop` repo should be visible through the OCI console.

 1. In the Console, open the navigation menu and click Developer Services.
 Under Containers, click Container Registry.
 Select the `cicd` compartment if not selected and locate `oci-cloud-native-mushop/mushop-fulfillment`.